The Early Childhood Program provides a safe and nurturing learning environment focused on the whole child.

-Millard Public Schools, along with community partners vested in early childhood education, meet together 3-4 times a year to work collaboratively for ways to best serve all young children and families in the district and maximize all available resources for the community's use.
+Millard Public Schools, along with community partners vested in early childhood education, meet periodically to work collaboratively for ways to best serve all young children and families in the district and maximize all available resources for the community's use.
 Meetings are open for anyone to attend.
-For more information on the Early Childhood Advisory Committee, or if you are interested in joining the committee, please contact Cheris Kite at email@example.com or 402-715-1431.
+For more information on the Early Childhood Advisory Committee, or if you are interested in joining the committee, please contact Cheris Kite at firstname.lastname@example.org or 402-715-1431.

 All meetings are held at Millard’s Don Stroh Administration Center, 5606 South 147th Street.
 Meetings start at 6:00 p.m. and last approximately an hour.

 Planning Region 21